manufacturing cell

 The ‘day’ must be defined in terms of production, not consumption or demand.

 Take the example of packaged food.
 Let us say that the daily demand is based on a 7-day week, but the processing plant only works 5 days per week.
-In this case, for Takt time, the daily demand should be one-fifth of the weekly demand (not one-seventh, as the customers would describe it).
+In this case, the daily demand should be one-fifth of the weekly demand (not one-seventh, as the customers would describe it).

 In the other direction: Let us say you manufacture specialty paper coffee cups for a shop serving office workers only from Monday to Friday.
 The coffee shop describes its daily demand based on a 5-day week.
 If your factory runs on a 24X7 basis, then your calculation says the daily demand on the factory is only 5/7 as much as the coffee shop describes it.